 Patricia McGirr, Program Director

-The Sustainable Community Development major gives students the opportunity to consider a variety of perspectives on creating a more sustainable world through planning and design.
-The curriculum is flexible and interdisciplinary, allowing a student to broadly explore ways of envisioning sustainable communities.
 Students will become familiar with the theories and techniques of design and planning for creating sustainable communities, conserving the environment, and responding to other social, cultural, economic and political challenges of the built environment.
+Perhaps most important, students will gain experience in knowing how to facilitate and lead change in communities.

 The Sustainable Community Development major offers four areas of concentrated study: